Using repeaters in Design Studio

 • When you only want to show the first item in a layout

-• When you want to separate the list of items into different parts of the layout
+• When you want to split the list of items into different parts of the layout

-• When the data source include more items than you want to show
+• When the data source includes more items than you want to show

 Common issues